Lindos is an important archaeological site and the landmark of the Greek Island of Rhodes.

-Actually, the Knights’ Headquarters was constructed to the north of the Byzantine Church,
+The Knights’ Headquarters was constructed to the north of the Byzantine Church.

 During the 200-year Knights’ rule of the island, the Ottoman Turks made several attacks trying to capture Rhodes.
-And then, in 1522, under the command of Sultan Suleiman the Magnificent, Ottomans captured Rhodes.
+Then, in 1522, under the command of Sultan Suleiman the Magnificent, Ottomans captured Rhodes.